 - a.
 All test questions are ranked equally unless otherwise specified.
 All tests will be based on the required readings, MP3 lectures, and the 9am -10am lecture.
 There will be study guides for the quizzes.
 Your grade will not benefit from "face time" with the professor or TA, or from agreeing with the professor's or TA's political/policy stances or philosophies. - b.
 No make-up quizzes. - i.
 Students who miss a quiz without a valid Tech excuse\, will receive "0" points for that quiz.
 For example, say there are 1000 points possible in the class.
 Then a perfect student who misses a 100 point quiz would get a final grade of 900/1000. - ii.
 Students who miss a quiz with a valid Tech excuse\, will have that quiz eliminated from their grade calculation (both denominator & numerator).
 For example, say there are 1000 points possible in the class.
-Then a perfect student who misses (with a valid excuse) a 100 point quiz would get a final grade of 900/900 - iii.
+Then a perfect student who misses (with a valid excuse) a 100 point quiz would get a final grade of 900/900 iii.
 Students who miss a quiz with a valid Tech excuse\ should present the excuse to the TA for verification.
 Students should bring evidence of excuse validity (i.e. doctor's notes with contact info).
-Excuses that cannot be verified will be rendered invalid. - c.
-We may have extra-credit assignments available only for students close to a grade divide.
-These may take the form of book reviews or essay questions.
+Excuses that cannot be verified will be rendered invalid.

 [\Valid Tech excuse = Absences for medical or personal emergencies will be excused upon verification by the TA or professor.
 Absences for school athletics will be excused only if they are in accordance with the schedules approved and circulated by the Student Academic & Financial Affairs Committee for Travel or the Associate Athletic Director (Academic Services).
-Absences due to military service will be handled on a case-by-case basis and subject to verification.]
+Absences due to military service will be handled on a case-by-case basis and subject to verification.
+Unfortunately, job interviews, research conferences, and family/friend visits do not count as a valid Tech excuse for missing a quiz or exam in this class.
+Excuses (together with supporting evidence or documents) should be presented to the TA as soon as possible and NOT LATER than 5pm of the final day of class.